StateArchivesOfNorthCarolina/tomes-entities/docs/documentation.md

 The sample files can be used with the command line options of some of the unit tests.

 # Modules
 TOMES Entities consists of a single-purpose, high level module, **entities.py**.
-This creates a Stanford CoreNLP compliant version of NER patterns from a source Microsoft Excel file.
 It can be used as native Python class or as command line script.

 ## Using entities.py with Python
 To get started, import the module and run help():